-Dzabahe Jewelry began as a hobby based project and is now a native style, business owned and operated by jewelry makers who are all enrolled members of the Navajo nation.
-The artists are/were of three generations; Grandmother Phoebe (92 yrs), mother Bessie (76 yrs) and daughter Betina (56 yrs), all of the Hashkaan Hadzohi clan and finally, son-in-law Aaron (46 yrs).
-We take pride in maintaining traditions and culture, which is represented in the beautiful style jewelry we create.
-The jewelry creations represent traditional, contemporary and modern southwest fashion with an emphasis on Navajo (Dineh) style.
+We began as a hobby based project, turning into a woman owned small business.
+We are both jewelry makers and enrolled members of the Dine/Navajo nation.
+The artists are/were of three generations; Grandmother Phoebe (92 yrs - honorary artist), mother Bessie (76 yrs) and daughter Betina (56 yrs), all of the Hashkaan Hadzohi clan.
+We take pride in maintaining traditions and culture, which may be represented in the beautiful style jewelry we create.

 The Primary Artists